twitter/communitynotes/content/note-ranking-code.md

 aliases: ["/note-ranking-code", "/ranking-code", "/code"]
 geekdocBreadcrumb: false
 geekdocToc: 1
+description: Download the open-source files that power Community Notes on Twitter.
 ---

 Here you can find links to code that reproduces the note scoring/ranking code that Twitter runs in production.